ildarkamaev/-3_pokedex_v2/README.md

 - Using asynchronous functions to fetch data from PokeAPI
 - Displaying and hiding popup using JS
 - Fetch weight and height of each Pokemon
+- Caching data that already has been fetched so there's no need to make requests the same item multiple times

 ### HTML&CSS
 - Display additional information about Pokemon on click, which opens a popup